gjy3035/WSAL_released/README.md

 # WSAL_released

-This is an official implementaion of the paper "[Weakly Supervised Adversarial Domain Adaptation for Semantic Segmentation in Urban Scenes](https://arxiv.org/abs/1904.09092)" (completed in October 2017, accepted by IEEE TIP in March 2019).
+This is an official implementaion of the paper "[Weakly Supervised Adversarial Domain Adaptation for Semantic Segmentation in Urban Scenes](https://arxiv.org/abs/1904.09092)" (completed in **October 2017**, accepted by IEEE TIP in **March 2019**).

 We plan to finish ```readme.md``` in September 2019.